Victoria Island: Climate

 Victoria Island has a polar climate, with no month having an average temperature of 10 C or higher, and is listed as ET on the Köppen climate classification.
 Summers are typically cool and rainy, with pleasant days and chilly nights.
 Winters are cold, dark, and long, with October being the snowiest month.
 Snowfall and frosts are possible all year round.
 Rainfall is usually limited to the summer months, when the temperature shortly rises above freezing for a few months before dipping back down for another 9 months of winter.
 Springs are typically sunny but still very chilly.
 Autumns are short and crisp, with more frequent cloud cover starting to appear during August and with September being almost constantly cloudy.

-At Cambridge Bay, the sun is continuously below the horizon, polar night, from approximately 30 November to 11 January and above the horizon, midnight sun, 19 May to 22 July.
+At Cambridge Bay, the sun is continuously below the horizon, polar night, from approximately November 30 to January 11 and above the horizon, midnight sun, May 19 to July 22.